- DScPT, Oakland University

 - APTA Sections: Orthopedics and Sports

 Bryan is a part-time Professor in the Physical Therapy program, School of Health Sciences at Oakland University.
 He teaches the ‘Examination and Evaluation I’ and has been a teaching assistant in ‘Foundations of Musculoskeletal Diagnosis and Interventions’, Advanced Musculoskeletal Diagnosis and Interventions, Arthrology, Gross and Neuro Anatomy and the Orthopedic Manual Physical Therapy (OMPT) program.
+He completed his final doctorate on soft tissue stiffness measure through ultrasound.
 He served as a teaching assistant on the topic of manual therapy interventions internationally.
 Bryan has presented at the MPTA and international manual therapy conferences on the topic of manual therapy.
 His research interests include implementation of manual therapy for the spine, headaches, the hip, and complex cases.